fastai/fast_template/_notebooks/README.md

 # Automatically Convert Jupyter Notebooks To Blog Posts

-`fast_template` will **automatically convert [Jupyter](https://jupyter.org/) Notebooks saved into this directory as blog posts!**.
-In addition to automatic conversion, there are some additional benefits that `rast_template` provides:
+[`fast_template`](https://www.fast.ai/2020/01/16/fast_template/) will **automatically convert [Jupyter](https://jupyter.org/) Notebooks saved into this directory as blog posts!**.
+In addition to automatic conversion, there are some additional benefits that `fast_template` provides:

 - Preserves the interactivity of charts and graphs from visualization libraries like [Altair](https://altair-viz.github.io/).
 - Allows you to use features of [nbdev](https://nbdev.fast.ai/) to customize blog posts, such as:
     - Hiding cells by placing the comment `#hide` at the top of any cell.
 (To hide only the input to a cell use the hide input [jupyter extension](https://github.com/ipython-contrib/jupyter_contrib_nbextensions))

-    - Add jekyll warnings, important or note banners with appropriate block quotes by calling [add_jekyll_notes](https://nbdev.fast.ai/export2html/#add_jekyll_notes).
+    - Add jekyll warnings, important or note banners with appropriate block quotes by using special markdown syntax [defined here](https://nbdev.fast.ai/export2html/#add_jekyll_notes).

     - Displaying formatted documentation for classes, functions, and enums by calling [show_doc](https://nbdev.fast.ai/showdoc/#show_doc).